apache/druid/docs/data-management/automatic-compaction.md

 The Coordinator compacts segments from newest to oldest.
 In the auto-compaction configuration, you can set a time period, relative to the end time of the most recent segment, for segments that should not be compacted.
 Assign this value to `skipOffsetFromLatest`.
 Note that this offset is not relative to the current time but to the latest segment time.
 For example, if you want to skip over segments from five days prior to the end time of the most recent segment, assign `"skipOffsetFromLatest": "P5D"`.

 To set `skipOffsetFromLatest`, consider how frequently you expect the stream to receive late arriving data.
 If your stream only occasionally receives late arriving data, the auto-compaction system robustly compacts your data even though data is ingested outside the `skipOffsetFromLatest` window.
 For most realtime streaming ingestion use cases, it is reasonable to set `skipOffsetFromLatest` to a few hours or a day.

-## View automatic compaction statistics

-After the Coordinator has initiated auto-compaction, you can view compaction statistics for the datasource, including the number of bytes, segments, and intervals already compacted and those awaiting compaction.
-The Coordinator also reports the total bytes, segments, and intervals not eligible for compaction in accordance with its [segment search policy](../design/coordinator.md#segment-search-policy-in-automatic-compaction).

-In the web console, the Datasources view displays auto-compaction statistics.
-The Tasks view shows the task information for compaction tasks that were triggered by the automatic compaction system.

-To get statistics by API, send a [`GET` request](../api-reference/automatic-compaction-api.md#view-automatic-compaction-status) to `/druid/coordinator/v1/compaction/status`.
-To filter the results to a particular datasource, pass the datasource name as a query parameter to the request—for example, `/druid/coordinator/v1/compaction/status?dataSource=wikipedia`.

 ## Examples